PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

    pytest test_atomic.py

 The documentation for pytest_ describes `how to invoke pytest`_ and specify which tests will or will not be run.
+A few useful examples of flags you can use with it:

 * Use the ``--tb=short`` to shorten traceback reports, which is useful when there are multiple related errors.
 Use ``--tb=long`` for